Basic Information about the Program

 The Programme duration is 3 years (6 semesters) for full-time students and 6 years (12 semesters) for part-time students.
 The tuition fee for the entire program is 9,000 EUR, with a proportional part of the fee paid at the start of each semester.

 Information on admissions is included in the call for application.
 Additionally, the application form, guidelines for creating a personal study plan, and the list of potential mentors are available here.
-For any additional questions, please contact ridoc@uniri.hr.
+For any further questions, please contact ridoc@pravri.uniri.hr.

 - Call for Applications